 Q: Why do teeth discolor?

 A: A multitude of reasons.
-As we age, the enamel on our teeth may get thinner, due to wear caused by aggressive brushing with a hard toothbrush new balance 554.
+As we age, the enamel on our teeth may get thinner, due to wear caused by aggressive brushing with a hard toothbrush.
 This can result in the dentin underneath it being more apparent.
 Since the dentin is brownish yellow, the teeth will appear darker.
 In addition, as we age, the outer layer of enamel tends to get more porous, due to changes in the mineral structure of the enamel.
 If this outer layer is more porous, it’ll stain more easily and appear darker.

 Staining is caused by